 We are a designated World Health Organisation Collaborating Centre for the protection of water quality and human health.

-Find out more about the Centre for Osmosis Research and Applications.
+Find out more about the Centre for Environmental Health and Engineering.

 Ion beams and optoelectronic devices (2002)